What Is Peptide Therapy?

 Another notable scientist in the field of peptide sequencing is Edman Pehr Edman, a Swedish biochemist.
 In the 1940s, Edman developed a technique called “Edman degradation” that allowed for the sequential determination of amino acids in a peptide or protein.
 This method, based on the selective cleavage of the amino-terminal residue, became a fundamental tool for peptide sequencing.

 Further advancements in peptide sequencing techniques have been made by numerous researchers and scientists, including the development of mass spectrometry-based methods for high-throughput sequencing of peptides and proteins.

-It is important to acknowledge the collaborative nature of scientific progress, as multiple researchers and scientists have contributed to the development and refinement of peptide sequencing techniques over the years.
+It is important to acknowledge the collaborative nature of scientific progress, is from multiple researchers and scientists who have contributed to the development and refinement of peptide sequencing techniques over the years.

 How Were Peptides Discovered?

 Peptides were discovered through a combination of scientific observations, experimentation, and advancements in various fields of study.
 The discovery of peptides as a distinct class of compounds can be attributed to the collective efforts of numerous scientists over time.

 Here are some key milestones and contributions in the discovery of peptides:

 Observations in Biological Systems